iron-io/iron_worker_ruby_ng/README.md

 puts "I got '#{params}' parameters"
 ```

-Everything your worker will output to stdout will be logged and available for your review when worker will finish execution.
+All output to stdout will be logged and available for your review when workers finish execution.

 # Creating Code Package